 The -c flag allows you to specify a comma separated list of configuration files, folders containing configuration files or URLs that will serve JSON files that will be merged together to form a single configuration for your application.

 For example, if on your production machine your configuration files are stored in

 Granitic has a comprehensive logging facility for controlling the outout of both your application’s logging and Granitic’s built-in components.
 However this facility only starts after your application’s configuration files are parsed.

 If you need to debug what is happening inside Granitic before that point, you can use the the -l parameter with one

 TRACE, DEBUG, WARNING, ERROR, INFO, FATAL to control framework logging during the ‘bootstrap’ phase.

 Instance ID -i

-If you are hosting multiple instances of your Granitic application on a single host, or just want to give a logical name to a particular instance, you can specify the name using the -i flag.
+If you are hosting multiple instances of your Granitic application on a single server/VM, or just want to give a logical name to a particular instance, you can specify the name using the -i flag.

 Refer to the instance indentification documentation for more details.